 Most our reviews come from a few regular contributors, but Spiral Nature is always looking for new reviewers.
 Spiral Nature is especially excited to hear from reviewers who are queer, trans, people of colour, and/or awesome.

 If you’re interested in writing or reviewing for the site, it’s a good idea to sign up for our free newsletter to get an idea of the kind of work Spiral Nature publishes.

-Our bi-weekly magazine goes out to all subscribers, with two side newsletters for writers and reviewers.
-The bi-monthly writers’ newsletter sends suggestions for story ideas we’re looking for (though we also accept pitches for other stories), and the monthly reviewers’ newsletter lists the titles available for review that month.
+Our weekly newsletter goes out to all subscribers, with two side newsletters for writers and reviewers.
+The writers’ newsletter sends suggestions for story ideas we’re looking for (though we also accept pitches for other stories), and the reviewers’ newsletter lists the titles available for review that month.

 Your selection(s) on the sign up form will trigger automatic emails with more information about writing and reviewing for the site.

 In any case, it’s probably a good idea to review these dedicated pages on the process of writing for Spiral Nature: